 Legally a reference needs to be fair and accurate, so contrary to popular belief, an employer can still give a bad reference.
 If someone was fired or had poor performance, as long as there is evidence (warning letters or reviews) it is acceptable to give a bad reference.
 But policy is still policy.

 In this situation, it is best to ask if a reference will act as a personal reference, even though they supervised the candidate’s performance.
 That way, it can be noted that they are providing their personal opinion rather than speaking on behalf of the company.
 This will be acceptable for some employers, allowing you to get a reference from a former/current manager.

 Just because a candidate has provided hand-picked references, it doesn’t always mean they will be good.
 You will be surprised how often you may hear “I can’t believe Mary put me down as a reference.
 We fired her for theft and fraud.”

-You do not want to find yourself in a situation where these revelations come to light after a candidate has been hired.
-By doing your due diligence, and completing reference checks, you will be able to avoid these uncomfortable situations with legal ramifications.
+You do not want to find yourself in a situation where these revelations come to light after a candidate’s hired.
+By doing your due diligence and completing reference checks in advance, you will avoid these uncomfortable situations with legal ramifications.

 Know that references may talk to your candidate